Andoryuuta/cwsdk/README.md

 # cwsdk

-Mostly just things CW discovered by LastExceed and ChrisMiuchiz, wrapped in C++.
+RE effort towards making a Cube World SDK.

+Struct & classes layouts originally based on those from LastExcceed, ChrisMiuchzi, Matpow2 (and other cuwo contributors), but now also contains many additions of my own.

 For personal backup (and documentation) purposes only.
-Don't use this.
+Really, please don't use this for anything yet.